-I've spoken widely about my parents, whose lives I chronicled in three cover stories in the Inquirer's Sunday magazine -- two Mother's Day stories in 1983 and 1995, and one about my father in April 1985.
+I've spoken widely about my parents, whose lives I chronicled in three cover stories in the Philadelphia Inquirer's Sunday magazine -- two Mother's Day stories in 1983 and 1995, and one about my father in April 1985.

 My Mother's Day 1983 article, A Bird in the Wind, which appeared five months after my mother's death, was the first English-language account of her 14-month survival with nine other Jews in the sewers beneath the Nazi-occupied city of Lviv.
 The Polish director Agnieszka Holland's Oscar-nominated 2011 movie "In Darkness" was about this survival story.

 My 1985 article Journey To My Father's Holocaust, in which I traveled with my father to Auschwitz and Buchenwald and other places of his past, was a finalist for the 1986 Pulitzer Prize in feature writing and won awards from the Overseas Press Club of America and the Associated Press Managing Editors.

 In 1986, at a dinner of the American Gathering of Jewish Holocaust Survivors in the grand ballroom of the Waldorf-Astoria Hotel in New York, hundreds of survivors gave me a standing ovation for a spoken letter to my late mother.